omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 #### Deposit Transaction

 A deposit transaction is a special type of transaction that creates a new balance on the Plasma chain.
 This is similar to a Bitcoin "coinbase" transaction.
 In practice, this takes the form of a transaction with a single “special” input.

 #### Spend Transaction

 A spend transaction is any transaction that spends a UTXO present on the Plasma chain.
-Unlike a deposit transaction, a spend transaction does not create any new balance.

 #### In-flight Transaction